Allied Command Transformation: Subordinate commands

 Reflecting NATO as a whole, ACT has a presence on both sides of the Atlantic.
 Before the deactivation of United States Joint Forces Command, the two organisations were co-located, and indeed shared a commander for some time.
 There is an ACT command element located at SHAPE in Mons, Belgium.
 ACT's major subordinate commands are the Joint Warfare Centre (JWC) in Stavanger, Norway; the Joint Force Training Centre (JFTC) in Bydgoszcz, Poland; and the Joint Analysis and Lessons Learned Centre (JALLC) in Monsanto, Portugal.
 Under a customer-funded arrangement, ACT invests about 30 million Euros into research with the NATO Communications and Information Agency (NCIA) each year to support scientific and experimental programs.

+The Joint Analysis, Training and Education Centre was added after the full-scale Russian invasion of Ukraine (2022) began.

 NATO Centres of Excellence

 A Centre of Excellence (COE) offers recognized expertise and experience to the benefit of the Alliance, especially in support of transformation.
 Most are single-nation sponsored, but some are sponsored by multiple members.
 It provides opportunities to enhance education and training, to improve interoperability and capabilities, to assist in doctrine development and/or to test and validate concepts through experimentation.
 A COE is not a part of the NATO Military Command Structure, but their activities with NATO are coordinated through Headquarters SACT.
 Since COEs are predominantly multinational entities, most COEs are overseen by a steering committee (SC), that sets the programme of work and approves the budget for the COE.
-The SC consists of one voting representative of each Sponsoring Nation (SN) and a various number of observers.
-All decisions are made by consensus.